FenixEdu/oddjet/README.md

 ##Issue Tracking

-Issue Tracking for OddJet should be done using [GitHub Issues](https://github.com/FenixEdu/bennu/issues).
+Issue Tracking for OddJet is done in the [FenixEdu JIRA](https://jira.fenixedu.org/browse/ODDJET).

 ## Contribute